jessedwatson47/IMGtoPDF/README.md

 # IMGtoPDF

-Convert one or more images into a single PDF—no third‑party apps required.
+Convert one or more images into a single PDF.
 ---

 ## Problems to Solve